jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 offerings, whether they be animals, captives, or (in)voluntary members of society.
 Without a steady supply of live offerings it is unlikely the church or guild could exert significant magical power.

-Alex Greene (order #3262370)                                                                           7
 A church which operates illegitimately, working to undermine society, will face serious difficulties gathering suitable sacrifices for its spellcasters.
 Such groups or individual practitioners are likely to have been expelled for unsavoury acts not deemed acceptable to that culture, for example a congregation of cannibals or necromancer based in a